Unsounded

 Unsounded is an epic fantasy adventure graphic novel written and illustrated by Ashley Cope, published online from 2010 to 2025.
-A sequel, The Red Cost, was announced upon the comic's conclusion.
+A sequel, The Red Cost, was announced upon the comic's conclusion and began serialization in January 2026.
 Unsounded describes itself as covering "fall[ing] into the Epic Fantasy Adventure genre, with occasional forays into the horrific, the profane, and the goofy".
 It follows the lion-tailed daughter of a crime lord, Sette Frummagem, as accompanied by the undead soldier Duane Adelier.